-‘Permanent establishment’ is an important international tax concept, meaning a fixed place of business in another country or state, resulting in an income or value-added tax liability in that country or state.
+‘Permanent establishment’ is an important international tax concept, meaning a fixed place of business in another country or state, resulting in an income tax liability in that jurisdiction.
 In this guide, we explain what permanent establishment is, and why any enterprise seeking to expand globally needs to understand it.

 Permanent establishment (‘PE’) is defined by the tax law of each jurisdiction (such as a country, state, province, territory, or autonomous region), usually as a consequence of bilateral tax treaties entered into between the two jurisdictions.
 We can call the country where the enterprise is primarily based, the ‘residence country’, and the other country where activity is occurring the ‘source country’.

 Tax treaties themselves, almost universally, define PE based on the concept as set out in either one of two models for international tax treaties: the OECD Model Tax Convention on Income and on Capital (the OECD Model) and the United Nations Model Double Taxation Convention between Developed and Developing Countries.

 Summing up the overall purpose of international tax treaties, Michael Lennard, Chief of International Tax Cooperation and Trade in the Financing for Development Office (FfDO) of the United Nations, stated that they are about working out: “whether and to what extent, in respect of particular income profits or gains, the source country (the host country of an investment) will relinquish its taxing rights.
 If it does, the residence country of the investor may fully tax the profits of the investor”.
 PE is the principal mechanism in which a source country can ‘claw back’ tax from an enterprise based in the residence country.